ForomePlatform/anfisa/doc/user/derived_dataset.rst

 --------------------------------

 The left part of the screen contains the list of all variations, according to the current filter settings.
-By default the table contains gene symbol and variant.
+By default, the table contains the gene symbol and the variant notation.
-By clicking on the variation one can see the variation details in the right panel.
+By clicking on the variation, one can see the variation details in the right panel.

-The color and symbol on the variation record indicates the result of semi-automate variant classification based on a transparent decision model.
+The color and symbol on the variation record indicates the result of the semi-automated variant classification based on a transparent decision model.

 Visual labels represent the variant functional impact: